 The rest of the account shows that the prophet Hanani had visited Asa to jolt him into recognizing that he had drifted from God.
 But Asa became angry and threw him in prison.
 It was only a short while later that Asa fell sick.

 Many New Testament verses address healing, but we are not yet ready to examine and understand them.
 It is important that some additional background material first be brought into the picture.

-Throughout Christ’s 3 1/2-year ministry, He preached—as an advance announcement—the gospel of the coming kingdom of God.
+Throughout Christ’s first 3 1/2-year ministry, He preached—as an advance announcement—the gospel of the coming Kingdom of God.
 Mark 1:14-15 records the first statement of Christ’s purpose and commission—His message: “Now after that John was put in prison, Jesus came into Galilee, preaching the gospel of the kingdom of God, and saying, The time is fulfilled, and the kingdom of God is at hand: repent you, and believe the gospel.”

 When speaking to a group of listeners in the desert, Christ explained His purpose—His responsibility: “And He said unto them, I must preach the kingdom of God to other cities also: for therefore am I sent” (Luke 4:43).

 Christ was the Messenger, not the message.
-His message—the gospel of the kingdom of God—is the very core of the entire Bible.
+His message—the gospel of the Kingdom of God—is the very core of the entire Bible.

 Now compare this verse with another: “The law and the prophets [only the Old Testament scriptures had been preached previously] were until John [the Baptist]: since that time the kingdom of God is preached, and every man presses into it” (Luke 16:16).

 The preaching of Christ’s message was accompanied by miracles and healings.
 These always went hand in hand.
 Notice: “And Jesus went about all Galilee, teaching in their synagogues, and preaching the gospel of the kingdom, and healing all manner of sickness and all manner of disease among the people” (Matt.
 4:23).